 Seeing the huge need for more help, we prayed about whether to take a leap of faith and start a ministry for stepmoms.
 We decided to commit our time, finances, gifts, and skills to form a non-profit corporation called The Sisterhood of Stepmoms.

 Since 2013, we’ve held eight stepmom retreats across the United States.
-We’re currently making plans for our Day of Refreshment and Renewal for Stepmoms on September 15, 2018 in Dallas, Texas.
-You’ll find all the details HERE.
+Find all the details about upcoming retreats HERE.

 Here are a few comments from previous attendees: